-The Salish Sea Fights Back against Fossil Fuels
+Salish Sea Communities Fight Back against Fossil Fuels

-On behalf of a large coalition of local groups, Crag is challenging the expansion of the Tesoro oil refinery in Anacortes, Washington.
-Tesoro wants to produce a new fossil fuel-based product called mixed xylenes.
-This product would be made from refined crude oil and then shipped through the Salish Sea to Asia to make plastics or other similar products.
+On behalf of a large coalition of local groups, Crag challenged the expansion of the Tesoro oil refinery in Anacortes, Washington.
+Tesoro wanted to produce a new fossil fuel-based product called mixed xylenes.
+This product would have been made from refined crude oil and then shipped through the Salish Sea to Asia to make plastics or other similar products.

 What's at Stake